 Depending on genetic makeup, all dog breeds are predisposed to having specific health issues.
 Each breed is different, and some dogs are stronger than others when it comes to such concerns.

-A pet that is not well can end up creating a situation which is emotionally and financially stressful.
+A pet that is not well can end up creating a situation that is emotionally and financially stressful.

 By informing yourself about these conditions, hopefully, you will prevent any unwanted surprises down the road.